Sue Perry: (603) 271-2743

 Jay Martin: (603) 271-3211

-Concord, NH – New Hampshire fishing and hunting licenses for 2022 are now available.
+CONCORD, NH – New Hampshire fishing and hunting licenses for 2023 are now available.
 Purchase yours and be ready for a new year of outdoor adventure, from ice fishing this winter to harvesting your deer next fall.
-Licenses are good for the calendar year, from January 1 through December 31, 2022.
-Get yours online at www.nhfishandgame.com, at New Hampshire Fish and Game Department (NHFG) Headquarters, 11 Hazen Drive, Concord, NH, or from Fish and Game license agents across the state.
-Licenses can also be purchased at two NHFG regional offices: Lancaster and Keene.
+Licenses are good for the calendar year, from January 1 through December 31, 2023.
+Get yours online at www.nhfishandgame.com; at New Hampshire Fish and Game Department (NHFG) Headquarters, 11 Hazen Drive, Concord, NH; or from Fish and Game license agents across the state.
+Licenses can also be purchased at three NHFG regional offices: Keene, Lancaster, and New Hampton.

 Special note for online purchasers: If your driver’s license has changed you may need to search for your record using a previous season’s New Hampshire hunting or fishing license number or your New Hampshire hunter education certificate number.
 NHFG does not have access to the NH Division of Motor Vehicles database and cannot update your records for you.